iamstoick/drupsec/README.md

 7. [Site Audit](https://www.drupal.org/project/site_audit) - Site Audit is a Drupal static site analysis platform that generates reports with actionable best practice recommendations.
 8. [Security Kit](https://www.drupal.org/project/seckit) - SecKit provides Drupal with various security-hardening options.
 This lets your mitigate the risks of exploitation of different web application vulnerabilities.
 9. [Unused Modules](https://www.drupal.org/project/unused_modules) - Not really for security but still good to have it here.
 This is a helper / development module that lists unused modules / projects that can be safely deleted.
 This makes your repository cleaner and your website faster.
+10. [Login Security](https://www.drupal.org/project/login_security) - Login Security module improves the security options in the login operation of a Drupal site.
+With Login Security module, a site administrator may protect and restrict access by adding access control features to the login forms (default login form in /user and the block called "login form block").

 Standalone Applications
 -----------------------